AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 An ordered series of events is stored in a QiStream.
 The ``QiStream`` class mirrors the properties of the native Qi service ``QiStream`` class.
-All you have to do is create a local QiStream instance, assign it an ID, specify a type, and submit it to the Qi service.
+All you have to do is create a local QiStream instance, assign it an Id, specify a type, and submit it to the Qi service.
 You may optionally assign a QiStreamBehavior to the stream.
 The following code shows how to create a stream named ``evtStream`` for recording events of our sample type.
 The value of the ``TypeId`` property is the